arielsalminen/vue-design-system/docs/faq.md

 ## I can’t get Vue Design System working as an NPM dependency?

 Please see the official example first: [github.com/viljamis/vue-design-system-example](https://github.com/viljamis/vue-design-system-example).
-Vue Design System can’t be currently imported to a project using Vue 2.5.17+ due to some breaking changes they’ve introduced, so you need to use 2.5.16 or below for now.
-This will get hopefully fixed later on.
+If you’re getting an error about `export 'default' was not found` you’re probably trying to import the provided UMD module as an ES Module.